yunariver/AImaker-jobplaying/README.md

+# 직업 체험 롤플레잉 게임
-# Job+Role Playing! using openAI assistant api
+Job+Role Playing! using openAI assistant api

 This project is a role-playing game designed for teenagers to explore different careers.
 Users can take on roles such as a doctor, teacher, or composer, and interact with an AI assistant that responds flexibly to their actions.
 Through various simulations, teenagers can solve problems and gain a deeper understanding of different professions.
 The system includes conversation handling, speech recognition, and a user-friendly interface.